About 5 years go, I posted the following Kentucky Derby post along with a few recipes.

-I used silver chargers for the roses dinner plates and matching cups and salad plates.
+I used square silver chargers for the roses dinner plates and matching cups and salad plates.

 We can’t have a roses place setting without using silverware with stable knots in the handles, so my flatware resembles a knot.

 Keeping to the rope theme, I used blue napkins with rope detailing, coupled with a red shear napkin and secured with silver napkin rings